Massive particle pair production and oscillation in Friedman Universe: reheating energy and entropy, and cold dark matter: Different episodes in reheating epoch

-where the period of massive particles decay $\tau_{_R}=(\Gamma^{^{\rm de}}_M)^{-1}$ (\ref{epr}) is the reheating time scale and $a_{_R}$ is the scale factor at the genuine reheating.
-Following the line presented in Ref.~\cite{kolb}, we discuss how the annihilation/decay of $F\bar F$ pairs transfers their mass energy to relativistic particles, and calculate the radiation energy density $\rho_{R}$, entropy $S$ and temperature $T$ of relativistic particles.
+Following the line presented in Ref.~\cite{Kolb1990}, we discuss how the massive pairs transfer their mass energy to relativistic particles, and calculate the radiation energy density $\rho_{_R}$, entropy $S$ and temperature $T$ of relativistic particles.

 \comment{Massive pairs $\hat m$ have not much entropy, as discussed in the previous paper, at the reheating starting point, $\rho_{_M}$ is created by consuming $\rho_{_\Lambda}\approx 0$.
 We first assume the reheating proceeds at the initial condition $\rho_{_M}\gg \rho_{_\Lambda}\approx 0$ and $\rho_{_R}$ is still very small, and thus negligible. $\tau_{_M} < \tau_{_R}$.
 To see how to end inflation, we need to discuss entropy and particle creation.
-The entropy has two parts: 1. particles and 2. horizon $H$ If the reaction rate of $\Lambda$ or space-time $H$ creating matter and antimatter which annihilating to $\Lambda$ is faster than Universe expansion, we assume each of them is in thermal equilibrium with the characteristic temperature $T_M$ or $T_H$, where Hawking temperature $T_H=H/2\pi$ of De Sitter space. (maybe Universe expansion is faster than some anti-matter is out of horizon) }
+The entropy has two parts: 1. particles and 2. horizon $H$ If the reaction rate of $\Lambda$ or space-time $H$ creating matter and antimatter which annihilating to $\Lambda$ is faster than Universe expansion, we assume each of them is in thermal equilibrium with the characteristic temperature $T_M$ or $T_H$, where Hawking temperature $T_H=H/2\pi$ of De Sitter space. (maybe Universe expansion is faster than some anti-matter is out of the horizon) }